-In April 2019, Arun K. Singh, M.D., with John Hanc, will release the awe-inspiring life story of one of the most preeminent surgeons in America, Your Heart, My Hands.
+In April 2019, Arun K. Singh, M.D., with John Hanc, released the awe-inspiring life story of one of the most preeminent surgeons in America, Your Heart, My Hands.

 Leaving behind a life marked by crippling setbacks and his father’s doubt, a twenty-two year old doctor from India arrived in America in 1967 with only five dollars and the desire to claim his American dream.
 The journey still awaiting Dr. Arun K. Singh would be unparalleled.
 Faced with an entirely new culture, racism, and the lasting effects of disabling childhood injuries, through hard work and perseverance he overcame all odds and achieved his goal.